+Contact Point Veronica Nyberg

+veronica.nyberg@businessfinland.fi

-Contact Point Anssi Paalanen Contact Point Anssi.paalanen@businessfinland.fi Funding commitment 5 000 000 € Anticipated number of projects to be funded 5-10 Maximum funding per awarded project/per partner N/A Eligible types of organisations Companies of any size (min 2 full time employees), universities, public research organisations Domicile in Finland Eligible Call Modules All modules Eligible types of RDI and TRL TRL 3-7 Submission of proposal /documentation at national/regional level All companies applying for funding from Business Finland must submit an export potential assessment at the first stage.
+Funding commitment 5 000 000 €

+Anticipated number of projects to be funded 5-10

+Maximum funding per awarded project/per partner N/A

+Eligible types of organisations Companies of any size (min 2 full time employees), universities, public research organisations Domicile in Finland

+Eligible Call Modules All modules

+Eligible types of RDI and TRL TRL 3-7

+Submission of proposal /documentation at national/regional level All companies applying for funding from Business Finland must submit an export potential assessment at the first stage.
 All partners applying for funding from Business Finland must submit a national funding proposal at full proposal stage.